vmware-tanzu/cartographer-site/content/docs/development/reference/runnable.md

 Similarly to other templates, ClusterRunTemplate has a `template` field where data is taken (in this case, from Runnable and selected objects via `runnable.spec.selector`) and via `$()$` allows one to interpolate such data to form a final object.

+### Conditions

+As with all Cartographer resources, there is a "top-level" condition called "Ready".
+If the condition is `type: Ready, status: "True"` then:

+* The runnable is valid
+* The spec generation mentioned in `status.observedGeneration` has executed and resulted in a templated object with the condition `type: Succeeded, status: True`

+If the `type: Ready` condition is `status: Unknown` then cartographer is reconciling the spec generation mentioned in `status.observedGeneration`.

+Finally, if the `type: Ready` condition is `status: False`, then the `reason` will contain the `type` of the most important sub-condition to refer to.

+#### `type: RunTemplateReady`

+#### `type: StampedObjectCondition`